Shan

 Right now

-full now pageCurrent focus across work and outside-work systems.
+full now pageCurrent focus across work, public tooling, and the personal systems behind both.

 Notes